Local SEO Featured

 The breakthrough came when we connected Sarah’s Google Business Profile to her dispatch system.

-Google’s AI started prioritizing Denver Lock & Key in AI Overviews because the real-time availability data signaled high relevance for urgent queries.
+Google’s AI started citing Denver Lock & Key in AI Overviews because real-time availability data made the business look highly relevant for urgent queries.

 The Results: 180% Call Increase in 6 Months